HandMatt/login-manager/README.md

 Basic login system: it can read users from a JSON file, creating a default if necessary.
 Logins are checked, passwords are hashed, and different login roles work.
 This Login Manager application provides a command-line interface to the login system allowing for creation of new users, listing current users, update user password, and deletion of user records.

-To run the project move into the project directory and run `cargo run -- ` followed by one of the commands listed below.
+To run the project move into the project directory and run `cargo run -- ` followed by one of the commands listed below, for example:

 ```bash
 cargo run -- help
 ```

-You can also run help on any of the commands listed:
+You can also run `help` on any of the commands listed:

 ```bash
 cargo run -- list -h